 He, too, notes that he’s among many rabbis who support students in this way.
 (Speaking of other rabbis, Wertheimer of Chabad of Queens College just so happens to have been born in Vancouver, and his mother attended the University of British Columbia.)

-Loueb, co-director of Chabad Jewish Student Center-Vancouver with his wife, Esti, says in this case, his wife thought up the idea.
+Loueb, co-director of Chabad Jewish Student Centre-Vancouver with his wife, Esti, says that she thought up the idea.
 “It helps you meet people,” he says, “and it shows that we’re not just trying to get you to Jewish events, but that we’re here for you in other ways.”

 Audrey Abergel, a second-year student political science and international relations major at the University of British Columbia, says she got a care package a the Student Union Building a few days before an exam—a chocolate muffin, granola bar and Diet Coke.